Carlosaj18/Fullstack-React-Social-App/README.md

 - [x] Start the Server
 - [x] Start the Client
-- [ ] Select your products
+- [ ] Create your posts
-- [ ] Go to the payment section
+- [ ] Add friends
-- [ ] Checkput purchases
+- [ ] Like their posts

-See the [open issues](https://github.com/Carlosaj18/FULLSTACK-React-Ecommerce-App/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Carlosaj18/Fullstack-Responsive-MERN-App/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>